Mirza Ali Ispahani

-Mirza Ali Ispahani (1900-1982) was the Chief Justice of East Pakistan.
-He served as a secretary in the Ministry of Law and later as the Chief Justice of East Pakistan from 1959 to 1962.
-M.A Ispahani used to live in Dhaka's Ispahani Colony, his family estate.
+Mirza Ali Ispahani (1900-1982) was the chief justice of East Pakistan.
+He served as a secretary in the Ministry of Law and later as chief justice of East Pakistan from 1959 to 1962.
+Ispahani lived in Dhaka's Ispahani Colony, his family estate.
 He married Monirea Rashti Ispahani and had a son with her, Mirza Shahab Ispahani.
 He died in 1982 and was buried in Dhaka.

 Early life

 Born in 1900 in Calcutta to Hashem Ispahani and Fatimah Ispahani.
 In 1947, he moved to Dhaka, East Pakistan after the Partition of India along with his cousin Ahmad Ispahani.
 He graduated with a law degree from University of Edinburgh and joined the Inner Temple.